 1. INTRODUCTION

-So, what does ancient recorded history have to say about Jesus?
+This particular supporting sub-article does examine what the old non-religious (secular) historians wrote about Jesus.
+It examines what ancient recorded history does have to say about Jesus?
 And is it credible … acceptable?

 2. WHAT DOES ‘CREDIBILTY’ ACTUALLY MEAN HERE?

-Now firstly, in the ideal world of ’21st century’ record keeping practises, what evidence would be expected to prove that certain human-related events really had happened in these times?
-That is, if Jesus had existed during these modern times.
-Well, we would need a ‘first hand’ account of Jesus’ life written by a credible non Christian.
+Now firstly, in the ideal world of ’21st century’ record keeping practises, what evidence WOULD be expected to prove that certain human-related events really had happened in these times?
+That is, if Jesus HAD existed during these modern times.
+Well, we would need a ‘first hand’ account of Jesus’ life written by a credible non-Christian.
 This person would have to be an eye witness.
 And then we would also need to have other believable witnesses ‘backing up’ what had been recorded through ‘sworn’ statements.
-Any statements about events that were documented (written about), but not personally witnessed, would be referenced to other credible and verifiable sources.
+Any statements about events that were documented (written about), but NOT personally witnessed, would be REFERENCED to other credible and verifiable sources.

-Did all of this occur to support existing historical documents that supposedly record the actual life and times of Jesus?
+DID all of this occur to support existing historical documents that supposedly record the actual life and times of Jesus?
 No, of course not!
 And the reason is simple.
-Historians of that era JUST DID NOT operate like they do these days.
+Historians of that era just did not operate like they do these days.
 However, many atheist writers who challenge Jesus’ historical existence begin their cases with such demands.
 You know, if that level of credibility was demanded in relation to ‘substantiating’ our general knowledge of ancient history, then a large amount of it would just ‘go down the gurgler’.
 No doubt about that!

 3. CREDIBILITY OF HISTORIANS ASSESSED

-Modern-day Christian scholars (and secular scholars for that matter), evaluating information on Jesus and Christianity from that era, do in fact use ‘internationally accepted’ methods.
+Modern-day Christian scholars (AND secular scholars for that matter), evaluating information on Jesus and Christianity from that era, DO in fact use ‘internationally accepted’ methods.
 That is to validate these old documents as best as it can possibly be done.
 As examples, they assess:

-• When were the copies in existence produced and when was the ‘original’ document written;
+- When were the copies in existence produced AND when was the ‘original’ document written;

-• How many copies are identical, or if not identical how serious are their differences.
+- How many copies are identical, or if not identical how serious are their differences.

 Other factors can also be applied during analysis.
 For example, can the results of related archeology be used to verify statements made within documents.